hipa-org/HIPA-CLI/README.md

 Important: each entry is divided by a Tabstop (\t)
 If the Tabstop is missing, the program will fail!

 This tool uses Python 3.x.
 It's not tested with Python < 3.x.
-It is using a venv (virtual environment) to prevent missleading toolinstalltions or python installations.
+It is using a venv (virtual environment) to prevent misleading toolinstalltion or python installations.

 ## Dependencies